Skip to content

 Responsibilities of the employer

 It is the responsibility of the employer to ensure that all workers have training on the fall protection equipment they use.
-They are also responsible to ensure that employees have working at heights training from an approved provider and that it is still valid.
+They are also responsible for ensuring that employees have Working at Heights training from an approved training provider and that it is still valid.

 The employer must also keep a copy of the worker’s proof of completion document.
-The document must include the worker’s name, training provider’s name, and date on which it was completed.
-The record must be available at the request of an inspector from the Ministry of Labour, Training and Skills Development.
+The document must include the worker’s name, approved training provider’s name, and the date on which it was completed.
+The record must be available at the request of a Skills Development Inspector from the Ontario Ministry of Labour, Training and Skills Development.

 Employers are also responsible for the safety of their employees if they work in a potential fall hazard job.
 It is up to the employer to identify the tasks to be carried out at a height and assess the risk to those working up there.
 They also need to secure those working below from falling objects.
-Control measures need to be implemented and must be assessed regularly.
+Control measures, such as a safety net, safety belt, and travel restraint system, need to be implemented and must be assessed regularly.

 How to enroll in a Working at Heights training